MrQuackDuck/ColirWebClient/src/assets/faq/WhyDoYouNeedAuth/WhyDoYouNeedAuth_en.md

 ---

-Authentication in **Colir** serves several important purposes:
+Authentication in Colir serves several important purposes:

-1. **User Identification**: Auth provides each user with a unique "Colir ID", a 6-symbol hexadecimal number.
-This allows users to be identified within the system, which is crucial for features like joining rooms and participating in conversations.
+1. **User Identification**: You get a unique "Colir ID" - a 6-symbol hex number.
+This helps identify you within the system for joining rooms and chatting.

-2. **Persistent Access**: While Colir offers anonymous authentication, it's a one-time option.
-Using third-party authentication providers like GitHub or Google allows users to access their account repeatedly, maintaining continuity in their use of the platform.
+2. **Persistent Access**: While we offer anonymous sign-in, it's one-time only.
+Your session will expire, making it impossible to access the account later.
+Using **GitHub** or **Google** lets you log in repeatedly.

-3. **Security**: Authentication helps protect user data and ensures that only authorized individuals can access certain features or rooms within the application.
+3. **Security**: Auth helps protect your data and ensures that only you can access your account.
+It also helps prevent unauthorized access to your account.

-4. **Personalization**: With authenticated accounts, users can potentially save preferences, manage their rooms, or access their message history (in encrypted form) across sessions.

-5. **Account Recovery**: For users authenticated via GitHub or Google, there's a possibility of account recovery if needed, which is not possible with anonymous authentication.
+4. **Account Recovery**: If you use **GitHub** or **Google**, you might be able to recover your account if needed.
+This isn't possible with anonymous auth.

-6. **Abuse Prevention**: Authentication can help prevent or mitigate abuse of the platform by allowing the system to track and manage user behavior.

-7. **Feature Access**: Some features might be limited to authenticated users to ensure the quality and security of the service.
+5. **Colir ID**: When you choose to sign in with **GitHub** or **Google**, you get to pick a Colir ID.
+This ID is consistent across logins and helps others identify you in rooms.

-It's important to note that while authentication is necessary for these reasons, Colir maintains its commitment to privacy and security.
-The authentication process doesn't compromise the end-to-end encryption of messages, as encryption **keys are managed client-side** and are not shared with the server.
+Remember, even with auth, we still prioritize your privacy.
+The authentication process doesn't affect the end-to-end encryption of your messages, as encryption keys are managed on your device and aren't shared with our servers.